javascriptdata/dnotebook/README.md

 **Dnotebook** allows you to create and share pages that contain live code, text and visualizations in a textbook-like manner.

 > We are redesigning Dnotebook to feel more native.
-Track progress in this epic [issue](https://github.com/javascriptdata/dnotebook/issues/10), and [ref/typescript](https://github.com/javascriptdata/dnotebook/tree/ref/typescript) branch.
+Track progress in this epic [issue](https://github.com/javascriptdata/dnotebook/issues/10), [project board](https://github.com/javascriptdata/dnotebook/projects/1), or [ref/typescript](https://github.com/javascriptdata/dnotebook/tree/ref/typescript) branch.

 ### Features:
 - Easily perform interactive data exploration and analysis using efficient JavaScript packages like Danfo.js.